Great-West Lifeco: History

 In 1942, it was the first Canadian company "to enter the accident and health insurance business."
 In 1960, the company moved to Osborne Street North, where it had constructed a new building on the site of the old Osborne Stadium.
+In 1969, Great-West was purchased by Power Corporation of Canada of Paul Desmarais, and was subsequently made into a wholly owned subsidiary.
+The takeover prompted the resignation of Great-West president David E. Kilgour, whose exit and severance settlement was negotiated by his son-in-law, John Turner, through Fraser Elliott.
+Kilgour was succeeded as president by James Burns.
 In 1983, the company expanded again into a building on Broadway and Osborne.
 In 1979, US and Canadian operations became separate due mostly to rapid US growth.
-In 1969, Great-West was purchased by Power Corporation, which made it into a wholly owned subsidiary.
 In 1982, Great-West began offering a universal life policy which differed from those offered by competitors.
 Two years later, in 1984, the Power Financial Corporation was created to be a holding company for Great-West and its numerous businesses.
 In 1997, Great-West Lifeco took over London Life, acquiring Canada Life Financial in 2003.

-Great-West Lifeco began an acquisitions spree on February 17, 2003 when it purchased Canada Life Financial for US$4.7 billion followed by Indiana Health Network incIHN three years later in 2006 and Putnam Investment Trust on August 3, 2007 for $3.9 billion (from Marsh & McLennan Companies).
-On April 1, 2008 subsidiary Great-West Life & Annuity Insurance Company sold Denver based Great-West Healthcare to CIGNA for about US$1.9 billion.
+Great-West Lifeco began an acquisitions spree on February 17, 2003, when it purchased Canada Life Financial for US$4.7 billion followed by Indiana Health Network incIHN three years later in 2006 and Putnam Investment Trust on August 3, 2007, for $3.9 billion (from Marsh & McLennan Companies).
+On April 1, 2008, subsidiary Great-West Life & Annuity Insurance Company sold Denver based Great-West Healthcare to CIGNA for about US$1.9 billion.
 With the transaction Great-West Lifeco lost about 1.9 million customers (about three quarters of their medical employers).

-Other acquisitions include the 2006 takeover of US Bancorp's retirement plans business which added $104 billion in assets at the time and more retirement plans the same year but from MetLife.
+Other acquisitions include the 2006 takeover of US Bancorp's retirement plans business which added $104 billion in assets at the time, and more retirement plans the same year but from MetLife.